MattiasFredriksson/pybind11_tensor/README.md

 ### C++ -> Python

-Under the define PYBIND11_ET_STRICT the intended behavior is to not allow conversion of TensorMap to numpy arrays.
-Other options are not implemented, intention is to allow return of the original buffer or a Tensor buffer managed on the C++ side.
+Default behavior is to return an internal reference to the mapped buffer.
+Under the define PYBIND11_ET_STRICT conversion of TensorMap to numpy arrays is disallowed.

 ## Eigen::TensorRef